 Conducted a state-of-the-science review of the toxicological basis for short-term and long-term air quality criteria for methylene chloride.
 Evaluate air guidelines developed by agencies in the United States, Canada, Europe, Israel, and by the World Health Organization.
 This project was followed by a review of the scientific basis supporting short-term and long-term exposure limits for airborne levels of 12 other chemicals.

 Retained as the senior toxicologist on odor and health issues for a pulp mill in Camas, Washington, that had a release of hydrogen sulfide and mercaptans that reached a school.
 The strong odors at the school resulted in children feeling acutely ill with some being sent to the local hospital.
 Discussed the nature of the risk and latest scientific information with state and local health agencies to promote better risk communication and attended a public meeting.

 Provided senior review of a health evaluation of workers exposed to hydrogen sulfide, mercaptans, and other sulfur compounds in air at a geothermal energy plant.
 Issues of concern also included potential toxic interactions among these compounds.

-As an expert for a city, evaluated the potential health effects of odorous chemicals (primarily hydrogen sulfide and mercaptans) associated with emissions from a wastewater treatment plant.
+As an expert for a city in Washington State, evaluated the potential health effects of odorous chemicals (primarily hydrogen sulfide and mercaptans) associated with emissions from a wastewater treatment plant.
 A critical issue was the distinction of odor levels that are a public nuisance, possibly resulting in subjective effects in some individuals, but that do not cause clinically defined adverse health effects.